Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Witnessed Symmetric Choice

 We pick an arbitrary tuple $\tup{\vertB} \in T_{i+1}^\Struct$ and set $S_{i+1}^\Struct := \set{\tup{\vertB}}$ or $S_{i+1}^\Struct := \emptyset$ if no such $\tup{\vertB}$ exists.
 The step formula is used on the structure $(\StructA, R_i^\Struct, S_{i+1}^\Struct)$ to define the next stage in the fixed-point iteration:

 We proceed in that way until a fixed-point $(R^*)^\Struct$ is reached.
 Because we define an inflationary fixed-point, it is guaranteed to exist.
-This fixed-point is in general not isomorphism-invariant, i.e., not invariant under applying automorphisms of $(\StructA, \tup{\vertA})$.
+This fixed-point is in general ill-defined because it depends on the choices made.

 We ensure that $\formA$ is still isomorphism-invariant as follows: First, we only allow choices from orbits, which the witnessing formula has to certify.
 A set $N \subseteq \autGroup{(\StructA, \tup{\vertA})}$ \defining{witnesses a relation $R \subseteq \StructVA^k$ as $(\StructA, \tup{\vertA})$-orbit}, if for every $\tup{\vertB}, \tup{\vertB}' \in R$, there is a $\autoA \in N$ satisfying $\tup{\vertB} = \autoA(\tup{\vertB}')$.
 Because we need the notion of witnessing orbits only for isomorphism-invariant sets, we do not need to check whether $R$ is a proper subset of an orbit.
 We require that $\formWit$ defines a set of automorphisms.
 Intuitively, for $\tup{\vertB}, \tup{\vertB}' \in T_{i+1}^\Struct$, a map $\autoA_{\tup{\vertB}, \tup{\vertB}'}$ is defined via